 - Profit Margin – the percentage difference between Net Profit (after-tax) and Net Sales

-- Earnings and, more importantly, earnings growth – Earnings are the revenue minus the expenses.
+- Earnings and, more importantly, earnings growth are the revenue minus the expenses.

-- Earnings per Share (EPS) – EPS is the company’s total earnings (after tax) divided by the total common shares outstanding in the market place.
+- Earnings per Share (EPS) – EPS is the company’s total earnings (after tax) divided by the total common shares outstanding in the market.

 - EPS = Earnings (after taxation) / Total ordinary shares

-If there is one industry that is full of stats, theories, and 95% personal opinion, it is the financial industry, especially when it comes to investments.
+If there is one industry full of stats, theories, and 95% personal opinion, it is the financial industry, especially regarding investments.
 This is especially the case when it comes to stock analysis.

 The key fundamental factors about stock selection are in detail in future sections, but if you take one thing out of this article, it should be:

-- Companies that are making buckets of money (revenue or earnings) could be good targets.
+- Companies making lots of money (revenue or earnings) could be good targets.

-- Companies that are making more money this year than last year are good targets.
+- Companies making more money this year than last year are good targets.

 - Companies that are making more money this quarter than the same quarter last year are good targets.

-- Companies that are making jumps in earnings that are larger percentages that the previous period are “GREAT COMPANIES.”
+- Companies that are making jumps in earnings that are larger percentages than the previous period are “GREAT COMPANIES.”